Overview: The view in 2003

 Here are some news stories and papers from the iPSC field.
 They are in reverse chronological order; if you want to read this group of references in historical order, start at the end of this section.

-New November 3, 2012.
 The 2012 Nobel Prize for Medicine or Physiology recognized the emerging field of iPSC.
 The award was to Shinya Yamanaka, who initiated the iPSC field, and to John Gurdon, who did pioneering work four decades earlier that helped to establish the background.
-Nobel site: http://www.nobelprize.org/nobel_prizes/medicine/laureates/2012/.
+Nobel site: https://www.nobelprize.org/prizes/medicine/2012/summary/.
 Choose "press release" for an overview.

 Making iPSC using only one factor.
 A German group has shown that a single factor seems to be both necessary and sufficient for making induced pluripotent stem cells -- in one particular case.
 This is a good step forward both in its practical implications (simplicity, and in avoiding the oncogene factors), and in understanding.
 Its generality remains to be seen.
-A news story: Single Factor Converts Adult Stem Cells Into Embryonic-Like Stem Cells.
-February 5, 2009. http://www.stemcellresearchnews.com/absolutenm/anmviewer.asp?a=1571&z=9.
+A news story: Adult Stem Cells Convert Into Embryonic-like Stem Cells, With Single Factor.
+February 6, 2009. https://www.sciencedaily.com/releases/2009/02/090205133744.htm.
 The paper is J B Kim et al, Oct4-Induced Pluripotency in Adult Neural Stem Cells.
-Cell 136:411, 2/6/09.
+Cell 136:411, February 6, 2009. https://www.sciencedirect.com/science/article/pii/S0092867409000713.

 top of page